top of page

 An introduction To Stretch Fit Pattern Making & Fashion

 Welcome to my pattern making website.
-I'm going to take you on the journey of learning how to make patterns for stretch fabrics.
-I'll teach you about negative ease, fabric tension, ripples, stitching, measurements and sizing, demographics and so much more.
+I'm going to take you on the journey of learning how to make patterns for swim and dance.

 I had initially intended to provide an introduction to swimwear in an historical context, but I'm almost certain you've all seen enough old movies to see how swimwear has changed along with fashion over the years.
 If not, there are numerous fashion websites that can help ... about the only precaution I'd mention is that mainstream media provides a more high fashion weighted impression than what is really happening in popular culture.
 For example, you'll see more footage of beautiful girls in the tiniest of bikinis and Brazilians on TV than you ever will at your local beach.
 This is important because it's easy to imagine the market for high fashion swimwear is larger than it really is.
 Surf wear brands sell more bikinis than high fashion brands.